Role of the Medication Safety Officer

 Automated escalation

-For the majority of organisations data from the reporting system will be uploaded on to the national system automatically.
-Promoting reporting and ensuring of good quality data within the organisations reporting system will enable learning on the wider national scale.
+Local reporting systems automatically feed into NHS England Learning From Patient Safety Events (LFPSE).
+Promoting reporting and ensuring good quality data within the organisation’s reporting system will enable learning on the wider national scale.

 MSO escalation channels

-Where the learning is considered to be of national importance then this should be communicated directly to NHSE to ensure the issue taken through the relevant national policy and strategy systems for review.
+Where the learning is considered to be of national importance then this should be communicated directly to NHS England via email to patientsafety.enquiries@nhs.net to ensure the issue is taken through the relevant national policy and strategy systems for review.

 MSO networks

 An MSO should consider each local incident and assess whether associated learning could be relevant to other organisations.
-In these instances, it should be shared at the regional MSO meeting and if appropriate, highlighted to the MSO Network lead for consideration for inclusion in the national MSO webinar.
+In these instances, it should be shared at the regional MSO meeting and if appropriate, highlighted to the MSO Network Lead via email to lnwh-tr.sps-mso@nhs.net to consider including in the national MSO webinar.

 Shared national learning

 Several organisations and independent bodies provide publications which support shared learning.
-Individuals with a responsibility for reviewing and subsequent implementation of medication safety strategies outlined in these publications may benefit from signing up to receive communications.
+Individuals with a responsibility for reviewing and then implementing medication safety strategies outlined in these publications may benefit from signing up to receive communications.

 Where organisations are mandated to take action following national learning, these will be communicated as a patient safety alert or notification.